 Because most of these accidents occur on interstates and other highways, vehicles are traveling at a very high rate of speed, which contributes to a high rate of fatalities when collisions occur.
 Head on collisions is also a very dangerous type of crash.

-Pennsylvania personal injury lawyers at Fellerman & Ciarimboli offer tips to protect yourself from wrong-way drivers.
+Philadelphia, Wilkes-Barre, and Scranton personal injury lawyers at Fellerman & Ciarimboli offer tips to protect yourself from wrong-way drivers.

 - Always buckle up, even for short distances, because seat belts save lives.